 We offer a diverse set of courses that focus on current issues affecting cities across the world.
 As urban populations grow, so do the challenges.
 Whether it is the global economic crisis or natural disaster, Urban Studies majors learn about an array of issues that prepare them to be problem-solvers.

 As a student in our program, you will study cities and how they function, grow, and prosper or decline.
-The program is interdisciplinary, so students take courses in other departments, such as criminal justice, sociology, political science, and history, on topics concerning how cities are planned, population trends, and urban policy issues like housing, sustainability, and environmental justice.
-Through fieldwork and internship opportunities, you can apply what you are learning to acquire a range of skills prized in the wider labor market, including how to marshall leadership, how to conduct community-based participatory action research and policy analysis, and how to use computer mapping programs to diagnose problems and facilitate community engagement.
+The program is policy-focused and interdisciplinary, so students are able to take courses in other departments, such as criminal justice, sociology, political science, and history.
+Subjects include how cities are planned, population trends, and urban policy issues like housing, sustainability, and environmental justice.
+Through fieldwork and internship opportunities, you can apply what you are learning to acquire a range of skills prized in the wider labor market, including how to marshal leadership, how to conduct community-based participatory action research and policy analysis, and how to use computer mapping programs to diagnose problems and facilitate community engagement.

 By the late 19th century, Camden had been transformed from farmland to a vital center of industrial production, followed by deindustrialization and disinvestment by the middle of the 20th century.
 In the wake of what some have called an “urbicide” brought on by capital flight, racial conflict, political corruption and misguided government policy, Camden, like so many other struggling American cities today, faces many intractable social, economic and political problems.
 Poverty, crime, violence, racism, joblessness, industrial pollution, governmental neglect and under-funded schools continue to plague the city.